 Medical Billing and Coding Certifications

 PMI

 The PMI offers five training programs and certifications for new and seasoned medical office professionals.
-Credentials offered include the certified medical coder, certified medical insurance specialist, certified medical office manager, certified medical compliance officer, and certified medical chart auditor.
+Credentials include the certified medical coder, certified medical insurance specialist, certified medical office manager, certified medical compliance officer, and certified medical chart auditor.

 The certified medical coder course prepares experienced medical coders who have one year of work experience.
 It prepares them to pass the CMC exam through courses in medical terminology, ICD-10-CM coding, procedural coding, and advanced coding.
-The program offers 24 continued education units for $1,375.
+The program offers 24 continuing education units for $1,375.
 Available formats include live online courses, online training, and in-person classrooms.

+Medical Billing and Coding Certifications